MECHANICAL ENGINEERS SHOULD LEARN PYTHON

 CAD/FEA

 That said, your question asks about programming languages, and neither CAD nor FEA is a programming language.
-I mean, most of them offer API’s of some sort (accessible via either visual basic, python, or perhaps a home-grown scripting language), but you won’t be “programming” at least in the traditional sense.
+Though most have API’s of some sort—accessible via either visual basic, python, or maybe a home-grown scripting language—you won’t be “programming” at least in the traditional sense.

 Data Acquisition

-When it comes to data acquisition, LabVIEW is really the only choice.
-Strictly speaking it is a programming language, but it’s domain is relatively niche and it is unlike all other programming languages in that programs are written graphically as opposed to in a text editor.
-In my experience, this value of this language has been inversely proportional to the size and complexity of a program, as well as my desire to reuse code.
+For data acquisition, LabVIEW is the only choice.
+Strictly speaking it is a programming language, but it’s use is comparatively niche and it’s graphical scheme is unlike all other programming languages that are built with lines of text.
+I see the value of LabVIEW as inversely proportional to the size and complexity of a program, as well as my desire to reuse code.

 Numerical Analysis

-This is probably what your question was about all along and, in my opinion, it boils down to two options: MATLAB and Python.
-Do not bother learning FORTRAN until you need to (again, unless your industry demands otherwise… most don’t).
+I guess this is what your question was about all along and it comes down to two options: MATLAB and Python.
+Don’t bother learning FORTRAN until you need to (again, unless your industry demands otherwise… most don’t).

 So… MATLAB v Python.
-If you want to be able to put something on your resume that will help you in getting a staff engineering position in a large company, put MATLAB.
-A large company is not (currently) going to have institutionalized python, but is likely to have done so with MATLAB.
-MATLAB also has great customer service, a bunch of free seminars, and their “toolboxes” of extra functionality (which you pretty much need to do anything cool), while expensive, are pretty comprehensive.
+If you want to be able to put something on your resume that will help you in getting a staff engineering role in a big firm, put MATLAB.
+Raytheon, for example, is not (currently) going to have institutionalized python, but they have with MATLAB.
+MATLAB also has great customer service, a bunch of free seminars, and their “toolboxes” of extra functionality (which you pretty much need to do anything cool) pretty comprehensive—and expensive.

 All that said, I would still go with Python Why?